There's something about Mary

 Themes: Love, Friendship, Loss and Grief, Identity and Self-Acceptance, Betrayal and Deception

-Conflict and Stakes: Ted's attempts to impress Mary and win her over, despite her initial reluctance.
+Conflict & Stakes: Ted's attempts to impress Mary and win her over, despite her initial reluctance.
 The conflict between Ted and Healy, as Ted realizes that Healy is not who he claims to be.

-Overall Mood: Bittersweet
+Mood: Bittersweet

 Standout Features: